 Other Income (Expense).
 For the three month period ended June 30, 2013, our net other expenses increased \$6.1 million to \$12.9 million compared to \$6.8 million for the same three month period in 2012, as a result of a \$6.1 million increase in interest expense to \$13.1 million for the three month period ended June 30, 2013 compared to \$7.0 million for the same three month period in 2012.
 The increase in interest expense is the result of a \$5.7 million increase in expense related to our senior unsecured notes and a \$0.5 million increase in interest expense related the Credit Facility.
 The increase in interest expense on our senior unsecured notes is primarily due to an increase in the aggregate principal amount of these notes from \$250 million to \$630 million, which was partially offset by the lower interest rate on the current notes.
-The increase in interest expense related to the Same period last year.
+The increase in interest expense related to the Credit Facility is largely due to an increase in the average amount of borrowings under the Credit Facility during the current year three month period compared to the same period last year.
 These increases were partially offset by a \$0.1 million decrease in interest expense related to manufacturing flooring plans used to finance inventory purchases.